EN-IH-WDPT-JUN21/UrszulaF_Mushrooms_All/README.md

   </ol>
   <li> User profile </li>
   <ol>
     <li> After passing right credentials you will be redirected to User profile page.
-Here you can read your data, update some or all of them <li>
+Here you can read your data, update some or all of them </li>
   </ol>
   <li> Mushrooms</li>
   <ol>